djaus2/SwissTimingGemini7SegDisplay/README.md

  **Status**
 > **WORKING ON MISTRAL WIND GAUGE PROTOCOL**. _Watch this space.._ Making progress ..
 About a week!
 Got the app sending the Wind Gauge  Control TP messages
-Implemented simulated Wind Gauge to interpret them.
+Implemented simulated Wind Gauge to interpret them using Loopback cable across Swiss Timing  INT131
 Runs OK.
 So simulated WindGauge now available :construction_worker:
 When Wind Speed determined, Mistral data output as array of CommandChar (not static) generated and displayed in Status ready to send.